 Once again, a million factors could play into the age your python will reach.
 If your snake is fed a fully organic diet and gets enough sleep at night on a memory foam mattress, practices yoga, exercises daily, uses essential oils, and watches Oprah, she’ll probably live forever.

-How Does a Python Incubate Her Own Eggs?
+How Do Female Pythons Incubate Her Own Eggs?

 Mothers are protective, even scaly, long and scary ones.
-When a snake lays her eggs, she’ll do everything she can to make sure they make it.
+When a snake lays her clutch of eggs, she’ll do everything she can to make sure they make it and are safe from predators

 So how does a mother python incubate her eggs?
-A mother python will wrap around her eggs and cause little twitching vibrations within her body, which produces heat and warms her eggs.
+A mother python will wrap around her eggs and cause little twitching vibrations within her body through her coils on top of the substrate, which produces heat and warms her eggs.

 If you are planning on having cute little snaky hatchlings to watch over, and you’re wondering if it’s safer to incubate them yourself, feel free to read on.